zarosath/MedievalDreams.io/README.md

 **RemiD** for third person cam & gravity code reference/examples/snippet

-and everyone who has contributed their code & time to the public helping others.
+and everyone who has contributed their time and code for helping others.